mattduffy/agile-project-mgmt-stub/README.md

 	    - unburdend or burdened costs (see sample [burdened costs](burdened-costs.md))

 ##### The Feature Backlog
 The Backlog is a dynamic component of the project plan.
-Through the Adaptive Planning approach, the Backlog will become much more detailed over the course of the project.
+Through the Progressive Elaboration approach, the Backlog will become much more detailed over the course of the project.
 Changes in the product requirements may result in new user stories being added and existing stories being removed.
 Because the Backlog is a product of team collaboration and stakeholder engagement, it can be considered a central and authoritative source of project progress.
 The Backlog can actually make a very effective information radiator, used to quickly communicate current progress.

 Prioritizing the Backlog will be a continuous process, with most of the work being done during the Iterations.
 It is not expected that there be more than a high level first pass of prioritizing the newly developed user stories during Project Initiation.
 A good strategy for developing a successful Backlog is to make it [DEEP](backlog-deep.md).